 An alternative approach would be a completely reimagined ET experience that tells a new story set in the film's universe.
 Perhaps guests help ET navigate a new adventure — escaping from a modern-day threat, discovering a new alien species, or returning to visit Elliott's family decades later.
 This approach would honour the original whilst offering something genuinely new that justifies the Bedford version's existence alongside the Orlando classic.

 From a park design perspective, ET Adventure fills a vital niche — it is a gentle, emotionally rich experience that provides contrast against the park's thrill rides and high-energy attractions.
 Every great theme park needs moments of quiet beauty, and ET delivers exactly that.
-Its presence would demonstrate that Universal Bedford values craft and emotion, not just adrenaline.
+Its presence would demonstrate that Universal UK values craft and emotion, not just adrenaline.